microscaler/tinkerbell/docs/mdbook/src/concepts/Tiffany-Efficient_Virtual_Canvas_&_GitOps_Micro-Commits_for_Structured_Code_Evolution.md

 ---

-Here’s a detailed **Mermaid sequence diagram** that illustrates the end-to-end flow of a code patch through the Tinkerbell system — from agent planning to final GitOps-style commit and memory indexing.
+Here’s a detailed **Mermaid sequence diagram** that illustrates the end-to-end flow of a code patch through the Tiffany system — from agent planning to final GitOps-style commit and memory indexing.

 ---